Rishi Sunak refuses to answer whether he uses a private GP three …

-2023 is still in its first quarter but the Tory government is already doing the most to mess it up.
+2023 is still in its infancy but the Tory government is already doing the most to mess it up.

 While their intentions are doubtless good, over the last few weeks we've seen silly policy suggestions, strikes, no sign of the cost of living crisis abating and behaviour from MPs that is enough to make you gasp.

 It's not ideal, to put it mildly, but the onslaught of bad news may soon turn voters off the party - even if they are rumoured to get tax breaks (more on that later).

 \u201cHere\u2019s a rundown of the big things I\u2019ve been working on this week \ud83e\uddf5\n\n\u27a1\ufe0f I made 5 promises for 2023. \n\n\u2705 Halve inflation\n\u2705 Grow the economy\n\u2705 Reduce debt\n\u2705 Cut NHS waiting lists\n\u2705 Stop the boats\n\nYour priorities are my priorities.\u201d

 The prime minister was attracting criticism, then, so Zahawi took one for the team and turned attention towards him instead when he criticised Labour leader Keir Starmer for "rebranding" by appearing to purport slightly different political views in his own new year speech.

 Those in glasshouses shouldn't throw stones but we would soon learn that this was the least of Zahawi's problems this year...

 4. Prime minister's healthcare comes under scrutiny

 Particularly because if you throw stones they might hit someone and they might get injured and have to go to the hospital.
 This clumsy segue brings us back to Sunak and his healthcare arrangements which made headlines throughout January.

 The PM refused to confirm or deny whether he used private healthcare as the NHS stumbled along until he awkwardly admitted his past use of private healthcare during the first session of PMQs this year.